Daily Star (United Kingdom): Grand Theft Auto Rothbury

-On 21 July 2010, the paper ran a story by Jerry Lawton claiming that Rockstar Games was planning an instalment of its Grand Theft Auto series of video games based around the then-recent shootings carried out by Raoul Moat.
+On 21 July 2010, the paper ran a story by Jerry Lawton claiming that Rockstar Games was planning an installment of its Grand Theft Auto series of video games based around the then-recent shootings carried out by Raoul Moat.
 Amid outcry at the inaccuracy of the story, an apology was published by the paper on 24 July for making no attempt to verify the truth of any of the claims, publishing what was claimed to be the cover, criticising Rockstar for its alleged plans without questioning the likelihood, making no attempt to contact Rockstar before publishing, and obtaining statements from a grieving relative of one of Moat's victims.
 The paper claimed to have paid "substantial" damages to Rockstar as a result, which Rockstar donated to charity.

 Prior to the paper's apology, Lawton defended his story on his Facebook page, claiming to be "baffled by the fury of adult gamers", describing them as "grown (?!?) men who sit around all day playing computer games with one another".
 He then added "Think I'll challenge them to a virtual reality duel....stab....I win!".